grimsa/grimsa.github.io/_posts/2017-02-08-rest-via-soap.md

 We were building a new REST API.
 A good part of it was already done when we discovered a limitation in provided infrastructure: our Enterprise Service Bus (ESB) could only expose SOAP services.

-REST support was promised to come soon, but we had to expose our functionality to the clients sooner.
+REST support was promised to come soon, but we had to expose our functionality to the clients before that.

 The easy solution would have been to build a throwaway SOAP API and ask our clients to upgrade to REST later.
 However, adding an unwelcome SOAP API did not feel right.